Jingwu railway station

-Jingwu (精武 (Jīngwǔ)) is a railway station in Taichung, Taiwan served by Taiwan Railways.
+Jingwu (精武 (Jīngwǔ)) is a railway station in Taichung, Taiwan served by the Taiwan Railway.
 It opened in October 2018 following a delay from March 2017.

 Location

 Jingwu Station is located in the East District of Taichung City, at the intersection of Nanjing E Road and Fugui Road.
 It is close to the Taichung Confucius Temple, Taichung Stadium, and Taichung Baseball Field.